patelpurvip/Spotify-hitpredictor/README.md

 ## Project Scope
 The dataset by Farooq Ansari has features for tracks fetched using Spotify's Web API, base on the tracks labeled `hit` or `flop` by the author, which can be used to make a classification model to predicts whether any given track would be a 'Hit' or not.

-The collaboration team also used the data to do a retroactive analysis of features for songs from each decade (1960s - 2010s).
+The team also used the data to do a retroactive analysis of features for songs from each decade (1960s - 2010s).

 ## Metadata Summary